‘We were built on immigration’: Kent coast reacts after record-breaking week for asylum seekers arrive in UK

 Monday’s new arrivals mean that 8,452 migrants have reached the UK’s shores this year, already exceeding 2020’s total of 8,410.

-The Home Office responded by saying it is tackling the “unacceptable problem”, while Nigel Farage reported for GB News from the Channel, commenting that were the weather to turn for the worse, “that would be the end of that lot,” gesturing to a group of asylum seekers.
+The Home Office responded by saying it is tackling the “unacceptable problem”, while Nigel Farage reported for GB News from the Channel, commenting that were the weather to turn for the worse, “that would be the end of that lot”, gesturing to a group of asylum seekers.

 In Dungeness, one resident, who did not want to be named, says such reactions “make me really depressed.
 I am utterly horrified that people have such little empathy for others, that they don’t question why migrants make such a horrendous journey.”